Notes on Daniel

 Egypt: Ptolemy III Euergetes — Syria: Seleucus II Callinicus (11:7-9)

 7― But one of the descendants of her line: Ptolemy III Euergetes (246-221 B.C.), brother of Berenice, succeeding Philadelphus.
 He will deal with them and display great strength: In retaliation for his sister's murder Ptolemy III attacked Syria with a great army, overrunning Syria, even to the Euphrates.
 This is the Third Syrian War (also known as the Laodicean War) that occurred in 246-241 B.C.
-Ptolemy succeeded in his war all the way to Babylon, in the course of which he captured and looted the Seleucid capitol of Antioch and put the evil Laodice to death.
+Ptolemy succeeded in his war all the way to Babylon, in the course of which he captured and looted the Seleucid capital of Antioch and put the evil Laodice to death.

 8― Also…take into captivity to Egypt: Ptolemy, on hearing of a sedition in Egypt, returned from Syria with forty thousand talents of silver, precious vessels, and twenty-four hundred images, including Egyptian idols, which Cambyses had carried from Egypt into Persia in 524 B.C.
 (Archer).
 The idolatrous Egyptians were so gratified, that they named him Euergetes, or "benefactor" (Faussett).
 Some years: Ptolemy made a peace treaty with Seleucus II in 240 B.C. in order to pursue his Aegean conquests and survived Seleucus II four years, reigning in all forty-six years.